 You will find button batteries in many small electrical products such as remote controls, toys, birthday cards, watches, hearing aids and torches.
 New products and toys often have them already installed.

 If you know or think that your child has swallowed a button battery you must act immediately.

 - If your child is having any difficulty breathing, call Triple Zero (000) immediately

-- Call the Poisons Information Centre on 13 11 26
+- Call the Poisons Information Centre on 13 11 26 for expert advice anytime

 - Take your child immediately to the nearest Emergency Department for assessment and treatment